 The nearest main line railway stations are Machynlleth, Tywyn and Barmouth.
-Minfordd has a nearby bus stop, however you’ll need to walk a few miles from Dolgellau or Abergynolwyn to get to the other starting points.
-The T2 Trawscymru service stops at Minfordd and Dolgellau and as a bonus it's free to use at weekends.
+Minffordd has a nearby bus stop, however you’ll need to walk a few miles from Dolgellau or Abergynolwyn to get to the other starting points.
+The T2 Trawscymru service stops at Minffordd and Dolgellau.
 Traveline Cymru is a useful journey planner for public transport in the region.

-You can park your car at Dôl Idris, Llanfihangel y Pennant and Minffordd.
-The Minffordd and Dôl Idris car parks are run by Snowdonia National Park and there is a charge to use them – take the right money as they don’t give change.
-Find out the up to date information on the Snowdonia National Park car parks page.
+You can park your car at Dôl Idris (Minffordd), Llanfihangel y Pennant and Tŷ Nant.
+The Dôl Idris and Tŷ Nant car parks are run by Eryri (Snowdonia) National Park and there is a charge to use them – take the right money as they don’t give change.
+Find out the up to date information on the Eryri (Snowdonia) National Park car parks page.
 It’s best to get there early as they can fill up at busy times.
 The Llanfihangel y Pennant village car park is free to use but it’s quite small.

 There are toilets at each of the car parks which is useful as there aren’t any on the mountain.

 10km / 6 miles, allow 5 hours there and back